-Tree of Life is a plant-based, cruelty-free, nontoxic skincare line founded by biologist Ellyn Davis, who a few years ago found herself on the hunt for a skincare line that was clean, packed with active ingredients, and also affordable.
+Tree of Life is a plant-based, cruelty-free, non-toxic skincare line founded by biologist Ellyn Davis, who a few years ago found herself on the hunt for a skincare line that was clean, packed with active ingredients, and also affordable.
 She noticed a gaping hole in the market, so she decided to fill it herself.
 Today, the line contains about 20 results-driven products with research-backed, quality-controlled ingredients like vitamin C, hyaluronic acid, and retinol serums—all of which contain a higher percentage of organic ingredients than most other "clean" skincare products on the market.
-Each product's highly pronounceable ingredient list is printed on the side of the bottle, and most of them contain 98% natural, 72% organic formulas.
+Each product's highly pronounceable ingredient list is printed on the side of the bottle, and most of them contain 98 percent natural and 72 percent organic formulas.

 Minimal marketing aside, Tree of Life has been able to amass thousands of positive, unbiased Amazon reviews.
 Most of its products have earned at least a 4.5-star rating on the e-tailer.
 I recently got my hands on seven of the brand's best sellers and decided to test them out myself.
-Read on to learn more about the cheap, all-natural skincare line Amazon reviewers are obsessed with.
+Read on to learn more about our favorite Tree of Life products.

-Witch hazel, Cassia Angustifolia seed polysaccharide (a plant-based form of hyaluronic acid), aloe, jojoba, and sodium ascorbyl phosphate (vitamin C) are just a few of the skin-loving goodies in this hydrating serum.
-The product is moisturizing but featherlight and insanely fast-absorbing, so it doesn't leave any grease or stickiness on your skin, and it's totally fragrance-free.
-An ideal pick for sensitive skin.
+Witch hazel, aassia angustifolia seed polysaccharide (a plant-based form of hyaluronic acid), aloe, jojoba, and sodium ascorbyl phosphate (vitamin C) are just a few of the skin-loving goodies in this hydrating serum.
+The product is moisturizing, featherlight, and insanely fast-absorbing.
+It doesn't leave any grease or stickiness on your skin and it's totally fragrance-free, so it's the ideal pick for sensitive skin.
 I personally am not super irritation-prone, so I could stand for a slightly more potent serum made with the sodium hyaluronate form of hyaluronic acid (like SkinMedica's, though that one is literally 10 times more expensive).
-But for the price especially, I am not mad at this serum and would easily recommend it to anyone looking to add some light hydration to their routine.
+But for the price especially, I would easily recommend it to anyone looking to add some light hydration to their routine.

 An $11 retinol serum?
 Um, yes.
-This gentle but potent formula contains 2% retinol and 10% plant-based hyaluronic acid, in addition to organic jojoba oil, witch hazel, green tea, and vitamin E—all of which make for a super-nourishing, wrinkle-fighting serum that won't burn upon application.
-I have not used the serum for as many weeks as I would like to offer the most accurate review of its efficacy on my fine lines, but the rave Amazon reviews have me feeling encouraged.
+This gentle but potent formula contains 2 percent retinol and 10 percent plant-based hyaluronic acid, in addition to organic jojoba oil, witch hazel, green tea, and vitamin E—all of which make for a super-nourishing, wrinkle-fighting serum that won't burn upon application.
+I have not used the serum for as many weeks as I would like, so I can't offer the most accurate review of its efficacy on my fine lines, but the rave Amazon reviews have me feeling encouraged.

-This non-sticky moisturizer is the exact shade of the Pantone color of the year, but that's only part of its allure.
-Aloe, Matrixyl, a combination of nourishing plant oils (like argan and rose hip), vitamin E, and plant stem cells are some of the intriguing pro-glow, anti-wrinkle ingredients in the formula.
-The product leaves my skin incredibly soft and glowing but not at all greasy.
+Aloe, matrixyl, a combination of nourishing plant oils (like argan and rosehip), vitamin E, and plant stem cells are some of the intriguing pro-glow, anti-wrinkle ingredients in the formula of this anti-aging cream.
+This product leaves my skin incredibly soft and glowing but not at all greasy.
 My only qualm is its funky smell.
-(It smells a little like Play-Doh to me, but maybe I'm just weird.)
-That said, I am a fan of the formula itself, which is so much more active than your average moisturizer.
+(It smells a little like Play-Doh to me, but maybe I'm just weird).
+That said, I am a fan of the formula itself, which has so many more active ingredients than your average moisturizer.

 Niacinamide (aka vitamin B3) has been shown to boost collagen, and this serum is chock-full of it.
-I am obsessed with the ingredient list, the texture, and the effect this stuff has on my skin: The first three ingredients are aloe, glycerin, and vitamin B3, all of which amount to a super-silky, fast-absorbing product that leaves my skin looking hydrated and plump.
-I can't wait to continue using this and beholding the continued results.
+I am obsessed with the ingredient list, the texture, and the effect this stuff has on my skin.
+The first three ingredients are aloe, glycerin, and vitamin B3, all of which amount to a super-silky, fast-absorbing product that leaves my skin looking hydrated and plump.
+I can't wait to keep using this and see the continued results.

 Apparently, a number of celebrity makeup artists have been getting their hands on (and loving) this delicious hydrating serum.
-Just check out the product's ingredient list: It starts out with aloe, glycerin, and rose-hip oil—the ultimate natural moisturizing trifecta.
-This serum is a little thicker in texture than the hyaluronic acid one but, again, won't leave you oily—just hydrated and dewy.
-I've been loving this under makeup, especially in the dry winter weather.
+Just check out the product's ingredient list: It starts out with aloe, glycerin, and rosehip oil—the ultimate natural hydrating trifecta.
+This serum is a little thicker in texture than the hyaluronic acid one but again, it won't leave you oily—just hydrated and dewy.
+I've been loving this under makeup, especially in dry winter weather.